NKAmapper/nsr2osm/README.md

   * Creates a *nsr_update_log.txt* file with log of modifications done to OSM file.
   * Only bus stops and stations last edited by *nsr2osm* in OSM are updated.
   * If edited by someone else in OSM, the NSR stop place is included as a reference (if location differs by 1 meter or more, or if the NSR tags *name*, *ref* etc. have been modified).
+  * Bus stops which have not been used by any route for one year are removed.
 * Options:
   * The *-upload* option uploads directly to OSM from the *nsr2osm* import account.
   * The *-manual* option just creates the two local files for manual insepction in JOSM.